chrishoermann/zod-prisma-types/Readme.md

 ## Date validators

-To add custom validators to the prisma `DateTime` field you should use the `@zod.date` key.
+To add custom validators to the prisma `DateTime` field you can use the `@zod.date` key.
 On this key you can use all date-specific validators that are mentioned in the [`zod-docs`](https://github.com/colinhacks/zod#dates).
 You can also add a custom error message to each validator as stated in the docs.

 ```prisma
 model MyModel {